ourBC.com British Columbia Travel and Discovery

 Quesnel Forks

 Besides Quesnel Lake, make sure you visit the historic ghost town of Quesnel Forks.
-Located 13 km (9 miles) west of Likely where the Cariboo River and Quesnel River - "The Forks" - offers you a chance to glimpse into British Columbia's Gold Rush days of the late 1800's.
+Located 13 km (9 miles) west of Likely where the Cariboo River and Quesnel River - 'The Forks' - offers you a chance to glimpse into British Columbia's Gold Rush days of the late 1800's.

 Recreation